- Home

 Radiation Oncology Market Summary

-The global radiation oncology market size was estimated at USD 10.56 billion in 2024 and is projected to reach USD 21.19 billion by 2030, growing at a CAGR of 11.2% from 2025 to 2030.
-Key factors driving the market include technological advancements in radiotherapy equipment, the global rise in cancer cases, and increasing adoption of radiation therapy in oncology treatment.
+The global radiation oncology market size was estimated at USD 14.03 billion in 2025 and is projected to reach USD 33.09 billion by 2033, growing at a CAGR of 11.42% from 2026 to 2033.
+This growth is driven by the rising prevalence of cancer and increasing demand for effective, targeted treatment options.

 Key Market Trends & Insights

-- In terms of technology, the IMRT segment held the largest revenue share of 24.06% in 2024.
+- By technology, the intensity-modulated radiotherapy (IMRT) segment held the largest revenue share of 20.38% in 2025.

 Market Size & Forecast